EutechCybernetic/lucy-pro-documentation/connectortoolki.md

 Note that you can use [variables](wsvars) in header names and values.

 {% hint type="note" %}
-    You need to explicitly specify most headers including code/Content-Type.
+    You need to explicitly specify most headers including `Content-Type`.
-    Typically your content type would be either code/Content-Type: application/json or code/Content-Type: application/x-www-form-urlencoded.
+    Typically your content type would be either `Content-Type: application/json` or `Content-Type: application/x-www-form-urlencoded`.
-    When you use Basic authentication, the code/Authorization header is added automatically.
+    When you use Basic authentication, the `Authorization` header is added automatically.
 In other authentication types, the Authorization header needs be explicitly added where required.
-    The code/Content-Length header will be set automatically.
+    The `Content-Length` header will be set automatically.
 You should not specify that. {% endhint %}

 ### Query String Parameters
 Query string parameters get appended to the end of urls.
 You can specify them as separate key/value pairs.